Azure/azure-signalr/docs/howto-tsg.md

-# How to troubleshooting issues
+# How to troubleshoot connectivity and message delivery issues

 - [Default mode troubleshooting](#default_mode_tsg)
     - [How to view traffic](#view_traffic)